 Practices and policies of belonging among minority and majority children of low-income families

 Empirically, we will provide alternative explanations of why some children are marginalized and excluded, while others are not.
 Theoretically, we will further develop a new concept gaining ground in the social sciences today: practices of belonging.
-Methodologically, we will advance novel techniques especially suited to capture these practices, such as visual ethnology, stakeholder-involvement, children as co-researchers and a quasi-experiment.
+Methodologically, we will advance novel techniques specially suited to capture these practices, such as visual ethnology, stakeholder-involvement, children as co-researchers, and a quasi-experiment.

 The project is coordinated by Consumption Research Norway (SIFO) at OsloMet, in cooperation with Norwegian Social Research (NOVA) at OsloMet, Paul Baerwald School of Social Work and Social Welfare at Hebrew University of Jerusalem (HUJI), and Institut für Sozialpädagogik und Erwachsenenbildung (WE V) at Goethe-Universität Frankfurt.

 You can find more information on the project members and the members of the advisory board here.

 The project is funded by the program VAM at Research Council Norway and will go on from the year 2021 to 2025.

 How can I learn more about the project?

 We will be sharing our ongoing work process on our blog, social media channels, and in our newsletter.
 All our publications and upcoming presentations and talks will be updated on this website.